 We can only assume that's because you haven't seen our latest offers

-The problem is that everyday things, like proving yourself at work, raising children, worrying about money, not getting enough sleep, etc. … Also bring on a huge amount of stress.
+The problem is that everyday things, like proving yourself at work, raising children, worrying about money, and not getting enough sleep, also bring on a huge amount of stress.
 But this stress is constant and long-term, and it’s slowly destroying your body.

 When faced with a stressful situation, your adrenal glands release a hormone called cortisol.
 Cortisol’s main job is to raise blood sugar levels to ensure energy for an immediate fight-or-flight response.
 At the same time, cortisol slows down other bodily functions that are not essential for immediate survival, like reproductive function, immunity, digestion and calorie burning, regeneration, relaxation, and sleep.

 In a short-term stress situation, this can feel invigorating and is actually extremely useful.

 But with long-term stress, cortisol gets released constantly, causing a hormonal imbalance that keeps the body in a constant state of excitement and on high alert, eventually leading to complete exhaustion.

 Raised cortisol levels due to stress eventually lead to:

 Understanding that stress is the cause of your health issues is the first step to making stress reduction your priority.
 Here are 5 tried and true ways to reduce your everyday stress and improve your resilience to stress:

 Working out releases plenty of positive hormones that will balance out the negative effects of cortisol, improve your mood and actually elevate your energy levels.

 Sleep deprivation is a giant stressor and drives your hormones crazy.
 Try to stick to a steady sleep schedule and get at least 8 hours of shut-eye every night.
 Your body needs it.